Welcome to Mount Carmel Ministries!

 Are you spiritually dry?
 Need to recharge?
 Looking for meaning or purpose in life?
-Are you lonely, looking for deeper Christian friendship and fellowship?
-Then Mount Carmel’s August Adult Camps are perfect for you!
+Are you looking for deeper Christian friendship and fellowship?
+Then Mount Carmel’s August Camps for Adults of All Ages are perfect for you!

 Be strengthened in your faith through high-quality Bible study and stimulating conversation with your peers.
 In the evenings, Mount Carmel offers worship services with quality preaching from guest preachers and music led by our very own gifted musician, Patsy Baglien.
 In the afternoons you’ll enjoy all the fun of camp: pontoon rides, campfire, board games, and a talent show.

 We offer a variety of housing options from air conditioned lodge rooms to quaint cottage cabins overlooking the lake.
 All have their own private bathroom and comfortable beds.

 Camps for Adults of All Ages typically run from Monday afternoon through Thursday mornings.